-During 2021, no instances relating to allegations of suspected or actual breaches of Urenco's policies and procedures relating to the Modern Slavery Act 2015 were reported via the whistleblowing facility or via other reporting channels.
+During 2023, there were no instances relating to allegations of suspected or actual breaches of Urenco's policies and procedures relating to the Modern Slavery Act 2015 reported via the Speak-Out facility or via other reporting channels.
 Whilst we view this positively, we understand that we must continuously increase awareness and understanding of modern slavery within the organisation to ensure that these risks can be identified by both complainants and those investigating suspected reports.